yusuferentunc/Apple-M1-Pro-HPC-Benchmarks/README.md

 # Apple-M1-Pro-HPC-Benchmarks

 - These benchmarks are updated to run in Apple M1 Pro.
-- Project is designated for the sequential benchmarking (one CPU core only )
+- Project is designated for the sequential benchmarking (one CPU core only) except The Bandwidth Benchmark which measure all cores memory bandwidth
 - Project can also be used in other ARM architecture Apple Silicon products.
-Only thing that may be change is `-mcpu=apple-m1` optimization flag at some of the benchmarks.
+Only thing that may be change is `-mcpu=apple-m1` optimization flag at some benchmarks.

 ## Requirements
 - Apple Clang